o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

         [ShaderVariantFallback = <number of bits>;] // (Optional) }

 Conceptually, an SRG Semantic relates to the frequency of change of SRG data.
-In particular, Atom has a predefined set of SRG Semantics in "&lt;Engine Root&gt;/Gems/Atom/Feature/Common/Assets/ShaderLib/Atom/Features/SrgSemantics.azsli".
+In particular, the render pipeline has a predefined set of SRG Semantics in "&lt;Engine Root&gt;/Gems/Atom/Feature/Common/Assets/ShaderLib/Atom/Features/SrgSemantics.azsli".
 https://github.com/o3de/o3de/blob/main/Gems/Atom/Feature/Common/Assets/ShaderLib/Atom/Features/SrgSemantics.azsli

-    SRG_PerDraw: Data changes per draw packet.
+* `SRG_PerDraw`: Data changes per draw packet.
 Highest frequency.
-    SRG_PerObject: Data changes per object.
+* `SRG_PerObject`: Data changes per object.
-    SRG_PerMaterial: Data changes per material.
+* `SRG_PerMaterial`: Data changes per material.
-    SRG_PerSubPass: Data changes per sub-pass.
+* `SRG_PerSubPass`: Data changes per sub-pass.
-    SRG_PerPass: Data changes per pass.
+* `SRG_PerPass`: Data changes per pass.
-    SRG_PerPass_WithFallback: Same as SRG_PerPass, but used for cases where the Pass SRG defines the Fallback key.
+* `SRG_PerPass_WithFallback`: Same as SRG_PerPass, but used for cases where the Pass SRG defines the Fallback key.
-    SRG_PerView: Data changes per viewport, because each viewport has its own camera.
+* `SRG_PerView`: Data changes per viewport, because each viewport has its own camera.
-    SRG_PerScene: Data changes per scene.
+* `SRG_PerScene`: Data changes per scene.
 Lowest frequency.
-    SRG_RayTracingGlobal: Reserved for ray tracing shaders.
+* `SRG_RayTracingGlobal`: Reserved for ray tracing shaders.
-    SRG_RayTracingLocal_[1..7]: Reserved for ray tracing shaders.
+* `SRG_RayTracingLocal_[1..7]`: Reserved for ray tracing shaders.

 ## FrequencyId: Defining the order of emission and register space utilization.
-With the value of **FrequencyId** we can define in what order we utilize the register space when compiling ShaderResourceGroups.
+With the value of `FrequencyId` we can define in what order we utilize the register space when compiling SRGs.
 Consider the following SRG definitions:

     ShaderResourceGroupSemantic SRG_PerDraw